SU_B_02

 [i] What about it?

 [r] Djubaa´nde is a typical Fula hairstyle.
 This way of braiding your hair is very nice.
-It is a type of hairstyle that is called a typical Fula hairstyle.
+It is a type of hairstyle that is referred to as a typical Fula hairstyle in terms of appearance.

-[r] Yes, like Lepi and the cap, Putoru.
-And Djuba´nde is added.
-I had an aunt, her name is Ramatou.
-She is Maitre Galle’s wife.
+[r] Yes, like Lepi and the hat, Putoru.
+And Djuba’nde is added.
+I had an aunt, it’s called Ramatou.
+She is the woman of Maitre Galle.
 She was the only one who wore such a hairstyle.

 [i] Okay.

-[i] Have you ever worn one of those hairstyles yourself?
+[i] Have you ever worn such a hairstyle?

 [r] No, never.
 You have to have longer hair.
-This hairstyle is braided with our own hair.
+We braided this hairstyle with our own hair.
 You need longer hair.
-She had very long hair.
-She was almost the only one to wear that hairstyle.
+She had had a very long hair.
+She was almost the only one who wore this hairstyle.

 [i] Okay.
-The number of people braiding their hair like this is getting smaller and smaller.
+The number of those who braid the hair is becoming less and less.
 How do you see that?
-The fact that fewer and fewer people wear this hairstyle makes our culture [our identification mark] less and less visible.
+The fact that fewer and fewer people wear this hairstyle style means that our culture [ours Identification feature] less and less visible. [r?]
 I think the hairstyle is very beautiful.
-Many people associate it with beauty and pride.
-One rejoices with this person.
-But nowadays, unfortunately, we girls and women hardly wear this beautiful piece of identity.
+Many combine it with beauty and pride.
+You are happy with this person.
+But nowadays it is unfortunately the case that we hardly wear girls and women this beautiful piece of identity.

 [i] Okay.